SC2.0 More Details »

 GeCKO libraries are a mixed pool of CRISPR guide RNAs that target every gene and miRNA in the genome.
 Each gRNA is cloned into a lentiviral vector optimized to produce high-titer virus for efficient lentiviral transduction of primary cells or cultured cell lines.
 Read More »

 A cell population should be transduced with the GeCKO library pool at a low MOI ensuring no more than 1 gRNA enters any given cell.
 After transduction, deep sequencing with NGS should be performed to assess gRNA representation in the cell pool before beginning a screening protocol.
 At the end of the screen, a second round of NGS is performed, and data analysis should be performed to identify the guides that were lost or enriched over the course of the screen.
 In order to identify true positive hits from a GeCKO library screen, you should identify genes for which multiple guides were enriched.
-A more detailed GeCKO screening protocol may be found on the Genome Engineering website.

 The SAM library enables gain-of-function screening in human cells by inducing robust, specific transcriptional activation of each coding region in the genome in a single screen.
 CRISPR/Cas9 Synergistic Activation Mediator (SAM) is a protein complex engineered to enable robust transcriptional activation of endogenous genes.
 SAM takes advantage of the specificity and ease of reprogramming of Cas9 nucleases, which are targeted to a specific locus in the genome by guide RNA.
 The SAM complex includes three transcription activation domains VP64, P65, and HSF1 which synergistically enhance transcription when targeted to any site within 200bp upstream of a transcription start site.
 SAM uses a nucleolytically inactive Cas9 to ensure that no strand breaks are introduced into endogenous genome.